Sn0wman8/Hackathon2/README.md

 ## ADTs usage
-In our game, we implemented linked list ADT to store several important informations that act as a core role in our game.
+In our game, we implemented a few linked list ADTs to store several important pieces of information that acts as a core role in our game.
 In our code, we utilize the ADTs in three classes:
 1. Tower class
 2. Inventory class